 We want you to feel safe and supported while you’re studying at the University of Southampton.
-One of the best ways that we can do this is to offer you regular, non-invasive saliva tests for coronavirus during the autumn term.
+One of the best ways that we can do this is to offer you regular, non-invasive saliva tests for coronavirus.

 Knowing who has coronavirus is vital to slowing its transmission, therefore regular testing will help keep the University’s campuses and the local community as safe as possible.